 What window size should be used for a feature in a Convolutional Neural Network?
 It is common for authors to use 3x3 or 5x5.
 There is no clear theory (so far) to explain this phenomena or predict window size as a function of number of layers.
-Most researchers simply set up a python script to test a range of sizes and layers and experimentally discover which works best for a given data set.
+Most early researchers simply set up a python script to test a range of sizes and layers and experimentally discover which works best for a given data set.
+Most programmers used an existing network discovered with such a method.